wmmihaa/Introduction-to-Node.js/manuals/hol6.md

 ##Setup
 ### Set up the hub
-For this lab we’re going to use microServiceBus.com as our hub.
-If you haven't already set up your account and organization, follow the instructions below.
+For this lab we’re going to use Azure IoT as the hub and microServiceBus.com to manage the device.
+To prevent you from having to set up an Azure IoT subscription you’ll be using an existing Azure IoT hub provided by microServiceBus.com.

+For more information about [Azure IoT Suite](https://azure.microsoft.com/en-us/suites/iot-suite).

 1. Navigate to [www.microServiceBus.com]( https:// microservicebus.com) and click the “**Register**” button in the upper right corner.
 2. Fill out your details, accept the terms and conditions and click “**Register**”.